DO NOT check this box if you are using a public computer. User IDs potentially containing sensitive information will not be saved.

 A big part of the college student budget is textbooks.
 Also include the costs of notebooks, binders, supplies, lab equipment, course fees and a computer, if you need one.

 Used textbooks are typically less expensive than new ones, but they're not always available and there is often a limited supply.
 Check into book-swapping programs at your school.
+Some schools also have book rentals or option to choose eBooks instead of traditional textbooks.

 If you're taking out unsubsidized Stafford Loans, you may want to send interest payments each quarter while you are in school or if you choose to delay loan payments by requesting forbearance.
 During these periods, you will receive quarterly interest statements.
 Paying the interest as it accrues each quarter will save you money over the repayment term of the loan because any accrued interest that you do not pay will be added to the principal balance at the end of the forbearance period.